getstrm/pace/blog_post/dbt_blog_post.md

    column level, under dbt's `meta` sections (see the example below).
 2. After a `dbt compile` or `dbt run`, dbt's `target/manifest.json` file is updated as usual, containing the project's complete configuration, including the PACE policy specifications.
-3. The user runs the PACE dbt module (currently a java jar file) from the dbt project's root, which results in the creation of additional model files, each containing the platform-specific SQL that implements the policy.
+3. The user runs the PACE dbt module (currently a Java jar file) from the dbt project's root, which results in the creation of additional model files, each containing the platform-specific SQL that implements the policy.
 4. During the next `dbt run` execution, dbt creates the secure PACE views on the target platform.